Mironova Labs · Technical Resource

 - Cu(TMHD)₂ reduced by H-plasma nucleates seamlessly on Ru surfaces, yielding pinhole-free continuous seed layers capable of carrying plating current.

-- Direct Cu ALD on bare TaN or SiO₂ without the Ru liner will result in agglomerated, highly resistive nanoparticles and guaranteed via failure.
+- Direct Cu ALD on bare TaN or SiO₂ without the Ru liner will result in agglomerated, highly resistive nanoparticles and typically results in via failure.

 III-V Channel Passivation (Gd₂O₃)